Ricardosgeral/relier/README.md

 - If internet connection is lost during a test, the software will raise an exception and stop recording data to Google sheets, but it will continue to record data locally (USB drive or micro SD card).
 - Please be aware that, by choosing the 'Google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the Google API.
+If you need interval between readings smaller than 8 seconds, or you require a more rigorous interval between readings, please disable the 'Google sheets' feature.

 ## Achievements that can help the reuse of *Python code*